Ultranerdguy/Connect4/docs/roadmap.md

 # Roadmap

-- Implement a DenseBoard, consisting of a contiguous array of token
 - Redesign ConnectX::Vector to utilise expression templates and separate it from std library
   - Still useful to provide it iterators, so will base it on std::vector, just not via inheritance
 - Implement the default rules of connect4 into a ruleset